Best Light Roast Coffee Brands in 2021

 Recent years have found light roast coffee beans growing in popularity.
 Rather than hiding behind the dark and toasted flavors and aromas of the roasting, light roasts let the beans’ natural characteristics shine through; no wonder the consumers are developing a taste for their bright acidity and mild body.

-If you’re looking for great beans that showcase these characteristics, read on for our top eight picks for the best light roast coffee this year.
+If you’re looking for great beans that showcase these characteristics, read on for our top nine picks for the best light roast coffee this year.

 Note: This guide will focus on light roasted coffee only.
 For other great coffee beans read our guide to the best coffee beans here.